Maitrayee777/CODSOFT/README.md

 These programs are done on Visual Studio Code and can be runned on online compiler as well.

 ## Tasks
-This file includes 4 python programming task which were given during internship.
+This file includes 4 python programming task which were given during virtual internship.

 ### Task 1-
 The provided code defines a To_Do_List class with methods to add, view, update, and delete tasks.